 There are multiple choice questions at the textbook web site, and most of them are good practice.
-I list below the questions you should NOT attempt (either too numerical or material not covered)-these are labeled "TWS" ("Textbook Web Site") below.
+Questions from the textbook web site are labeled "TWS" ("Textbook Web Site") below.
 To get to these on the internet, go to the textbook web site www.prenhall.com/chaisson/ and select our book, Astronomy Today 6/e (cover will not look the same).
 Then pick a chapter, and select "Multiple choice 1", "Multiple choice 2", and "True or False" to test yourself-the site will provide you with answers when you are through.
 They are somewhat simple, and should be used to gauge your understanding.
 Notice that the questions I suggest you look at provide you with an assessment of what I will and will not include on the exams, although exam questions will generally not be so simple.